 A term applied in many different fields to a state in which a further increase in a variable above a critical value produces no increase in a resultant effect.
 A saturated solution is one which will dissolve no more solute, and equilibrium having been reached; raising the temperature usually allows more to dissolve: cooling a saturated solution may produce supersaturation, a metastable state, in which sudden crystallization depositing the excess solute occurs if a seed crystal is added.
 In organic chemistry, a saturated molecule has no double or triple bonds and so does not undergo addition reactions.

-See also dew point and condensation.
+See also condensation.

 Related category PHYSICAL CHEMISTRY